 Notes:

-• Most of the transforms are for now incompatible with the joint alignment learning pipeline, because most of them make modifications at the token level, hence alignments would be made invalid.
+Most of the transforms are for now incompatible with the joint alignment learning pipeline, because most of them make modifications at the token level, hence alignments would be made invalid.

-• There should be no blank lines in the alignment files provided.
+There should be no blank lines in the alignment files provided.

 Training options to learn such alignments are:

-• -lambda_align: set the value > 0.0 to enable joint align training, the paper suggests 0.05;
+: set the value > 0.0 to enable joint align training, the paper suggests 0.05;-alignment_layer

-• -alignment_heads: number of alignment heads for the alignment task - should be set to 1 for the supervised task, and preferably kept to default (or same as num_heads) for the average task;
+: number of alignment heads for the alignment task - should be set to 1 for the supervised task, and preferably kept to default (or same asnum_heads

-• -full_context_alignment: do full context decoder pass (no future mask) when computing alignments.
+: do full context decoder pass (no future mask) when computing alignments.
 This will slow down the training (~12% in terms of tok/s) but will be beneficial to generate better alignment.

-How can I update a checkpoint’s vocabulary?
+How can I update a checkpoint’s vocabulary?¶

 New vocabulary can be used to continue training from a checkpoint.
 Existing vocabulary embeddings will be mapped to the new vocabulary, and new vocabulary tokens will be initialized as usual.

-Run onmt_build_vocab as usual with the new dataset.
+as usual with the new dataset.
 New vocabulary files will be created.

 Training options to perform vocabulary update are:

-• -reset_optim: set the value to “states”
+: set the value to “states”-train_from

-• -train_from: checkpoint path
+: checkpoint path

-How can I use source word features?
+How can I use source word features?¶

 Additional word-level information can be incorporated into the model by defining word features in the source sentence.